dickdavis/dickdavis/README.md

 Hello!
-My name is Dick Davis, and I'm a senior software engineer specializing in full-stack web development using Ruby on Rails and JavaScript.
+My name is Dick Davis, and I'm a senior software engineer.

-I post occasionally on my [Blog](https://dick.codes).

-If you want to support my blogging or open-source work, you can [sponsor me](https://github.com/sponsors/dickdavis).
+I enjoy building cool stuff with Ruby, JavaScript, Go, Elixir, and Lua.

+From front-end to back-end to infrastructure, I work across the stack.

+Check out my [blog](https://dick.codes) if you want to learn more about me.